British Woman Allegedly Sells Her Virginity To Hollywood Actor

 A 26-year-old woman named Jasmin claims to have auctioned her virginity to the highest bidder.
 This highest bidder happens to be a Hollywood actor, according to The Sun.
 The British woman said she was amazed to be bought by one of her “favorite actors from Hollywood,” according to the report.
-The unnamed celebrity reportedly bid on a 19-year-old U.S. model named Giselle in 2017, losing to a higher bidder.
-Giselle was bought by an Abu Dhabi businessman for £3.9 million.
-The model insisted she needed the money for college.
-She also planned to travel the world and buy a house with her share of the money.
+The unnamed celebrity reportedly bid on a 19-year-old U.S. model named Giselle in 2017 but lost to a higher bidder, an Abu Dhabi businessman who paid £3.9 million for her.

 An Inquisitr report also told the story of another woman, Bailey Gibson, who sold her virginity even though she was from a deeply religious home.
 This controversial trend gives women the opportunity to earn some money for their virginity.
 Cinderella Escorts, the website in charge of the arrangement, gets 20 percent of the proceeds.

 The Hollywood actor reportedly outbid a German businessman and a Manchester United football player with $1.4 million, according to The Sun.
 The British woman said to The Sun,

 The Sun reports that Jasmin’s parents are in support of her decision to sell her virginity.
 According to In Touch, she found a support system within her family while making this controversial choice.
 The 26-year-old is reportedly the first British woman to join the trend.
 In a video message, Jasmin said she was selling her virginity because she wanted to travel the world.
 Jan Zakobielski, the 27-year-old German in charge of Cinderella Escorts, said the website has “verified millionaires and billionaires” as members.
 The company claims to be the world’s most famous escort agency, according to The Sun.
 The escort agency said, “The women can cancel the meeting at any point if they feel uncomfortable or the customer was unkempt or not a gentleman.”